Correlation (Pearson, Kendall, Spearman)

 Types of research questions a Spearman Correlation can examine:

-Is there a statistically significant relationship between participants’ level of education (high school, bachelor’s, or graduate degree) and their starting salary?
+Is there a statistically significant relationship between participants’ level of education (high school, bachelor’s, or graduate degree) and in other words, does the level of education impact the starting salary?

 Assumptions